-I, Rick Shaw, the Appointed Actuary to TIL, am of the opinion from an actuarial perspective that the actuarial information contained in the financial statements has been appropriately included and used as at 30 September 2017.
+I, Rick Shaw, the Appointed Actuary to TIL, am of the opinion that the actuarial information contained in the financial statements has been appropriately included and used as at 30 September 2018.

-I am also of the opinion that TIL is maintaining a solvency margin in accordance with the RBNZ Solvency Standard for Non-Life Insurance Business as at 30 September 2017.
+I am also of the opinion that TIL is maintaining a solvency margin in accordance with the RBNZ Solvency Standard for Non-Life Insurance Business as at 30 September 2018.